-Tiffany Saunders, BA, BSW, MSW, SWC
+Tiffany Saunders, BA, BSW, MSW

 Tiffany focuses on taking a holistic health and wellness approach to the clients she works with, considering the social, economic and cultural contexts people have been shaped by.
 She is passionate about supporting others to connect to their own inner wisdom and guides, in addition to advocating for people to have equal access to the social determinants of health.